Enjoy long summer days with bmi regional

 As everyone knows, sunshine and the great outdoors are proven mood-lifters, while the added extras that come as standard with bmi regional – including a generous 20kg of checked baggage per person, a full at-seat bar and snack service and 30-minute check-in – provide an added boost to the feel-good factor this summer.

-The Danish capital has over 19 hours of daylight every day in June and July – plenty of opportunity to explore the waterfront, take a cruise on the Oslofjord, visit the 80-acre Vigelandsparken sculpture park and take in the panoramic views of the city from the Holmenkollen ski jump observation deck.
+The Norwegian capital has over 19 hours of daylight every day in June and July – plenty of opportunity to explore the waterfront, take a cruise on the Oslofjord, visit the 80-acre Vigelandsparken sculpture park and take in the panoramic views of the city from the Holmenkollen ski jump observation deck.
 The adventurous can try some Norwegian specialities such as moose or reindeer; seafood fans will be spoilt for choice while fine-dining foodies can book a table at one of the city’s Michelin-starred restaurants.
 Oslo also has an exciting music scene and many of its museums have free admission on a Sunday.